ACER continued

 ACER palmatum 'Autumn Glory'

-Derived from the handsome specimens at The Garden House, Buckland Monochorum.
-Broad headed.
-Bronze tinted young growth becomes green in the summer.
-The name gives away their raison d'être though - all manner of colours can be seen, although my favourite stage has the leaves yellow with a bright red edge.
-3m
+Derived from the handsome specimens at The Garden House, Buckland Monochorum, some 30+ years ago.
+The deeply divided leaves have comparatively narrow lobes.
+Bronze tinted young growth becomes fundamentally green in the summer, but the name gives away their raison d'être though - all manner of colours can be seen, although my favourite stage has the leaves yellow with a bright red edge.
+It forms a compact, broad headed, bushy small tree to about 3m.

 ACER palmatum 'Autumn Showers'

 Not yet widely documented, this looks to be a superb cultivar.
-For once the very name is descriptive!
+For once the name is very descriptive!
 The leaves are deeply divided which enhances the elegance of the arching habit.
-Autumn colours are truly spectacular, seemingly encompassing the complete spectrum of yellows, oranges and reds as the season progresses.
+Green through the summer, autumn colours are truly spectacular, seemingly encompassing the complete spectrum of yellows, oranges and reds as the season progresses.

 ACER palmatum 'Azuma murasaki'

 "The purple of the East" The deeply divided leaves are a purplish red with an undertone of green showing through, contrasting well with striking bright red petioles.
+Seed pods are freely produced in this cultivar; they are bright red so another fabulous contrast.
 White pubescens (hairs) on the young growth gives an attractive "dusty" appearance.
-This is a bushy grower, eventually to 6m tall with graceful rounded habit and cascading outer branches.
+Potentiall eventually to 6m tall with graceful rounded habit and cascading outer branches.
+This is such a fabulous cultivar with subtle colouring and multi-season interest.

 Back to Previous Page